oabdelaziz/SorpSim/README.md

 replacement for nmake.
 In QtCreator, it is already bundled, and you configure its usage in the Projects view.
 On the command line, simply add it to your path.
 Refer to advice in the Qwt install directions.
+* If you build on command line, substitute nmake (or jom) for make

 # Contributing